 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 5D and the 60D have been discontinued, but can regularly be found used on eBay.
 The 5D was replaced by the Canon 5D Mark II, while the 60D was followed by the Canon 70D.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 5D or the Canon 60D – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.

 - Better image quality: Scores markedly higher (5 points) in the DXO overall assessment.

 - Better low-light sensitivity: Requires less light for good images (0.8 stops ISO advantage).